Joshua-omolewa/docker_ETL_pipeline_project/README.md

 ## 1. Business Scenario
-To create a docker container that contains a python script to join two csv files into a single file  by ensuring output file is available even if the container is shutdown
+To create a docker container that contains a python script that  joins two csv files into a single file  and ensures the output file is still available even if the container is shutdown.

 ## 2. Business Requirements
 Download input csv files, combine csv files using a containerized python script and upload your dockerfile and final csv file to the repository you created on Github.